ayoadereti/bamzybot/README.md

 # bamzybot
-A custom implementation of Pircbot for consuming WeatherAPI.com and Merriam-Webster Dictionary APIs
+A custom implementation of Pircbot for consuming the WeatherAPI.com and Merriam-Webster Dictionary APIs

 ## About
 This project is the product of a desire to stretch my capacity as a programmer by exploring and implementing an—at the time of